On the tightness of the maximum of branching Brownian motion in random environment: Tilting and exponential change of measure

 By \eqref{eqn:MZrelation}, $M_{H_y} = \frac{Z(y)}{Z(x_0)} e^{\int_0^{H_y}(\zeta (X_s)+\eta )\D s}$, and thus, also by \eqref{eqn:Zrel},

 as required.
 This completes the proof. \end{proof}

-We are now ready to reap the fruits of the above considerations.
 Proposition~\ref{pro:process_driving_tilted_measure} together with the uniform bounds \eqref{eqn:Zlnder} on $b^{\zeta,\eta}$ allows for a comparison between the tilted measures \eqref{eqn:definition_of_tilted_measure} and Brownian motion with constant drift.
-The next lemma provides this desired control and makes it precise.
+The next lemma makes this precise.
 For a given drift $\alpha \in \R$, we write $P_x^{\alpha}$ for the law of Brownian motion with constant drift $\alpha$ started at $x$ and $E_x^{\alpha}$ for the corresponding expectation.

 \begin{lemma} Let $\zeta: \R \to [-(\es-\ei),0]$ be locally Hölder continuous and let $\eta <0$.
 Then, for any starting point $x\in \R$ and any bounded non-decreasing function $g: \R \to \R$,

 where $\underline{v}(\eta)$ and $\vbar(\eta)$ have been introduced in Lemma \ref{lem:Z}. \end{lemma}